Folktales of Aarne-Thompson-Uther type 1030

 And with that he went off into the forest.

-"For," said he, "here are the insides of the one and the outsides of the other, and that makes up your half of the booty."
+"For," says he, "here are the outsides of the one ande the insides of the other, and there's the moiety [division] I promis'd ye."

 Return to D. L. Ashliman's folktexts, a library of folktales, folklore, fairy tales, and mythology.